Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models

 \subsubsection{Resistance to De-Anonymization}

-Table \ref{tab:qa_connect} compares the privacy connection ratio $r_{\text{connect}}$ across different methods on the corresponding test set $D_{\text{connect}}$ of four datasets.
-A lower $r_{\text{connect}}$ indicates a stronger ability to prevent cross-document de-anonymization.

-Eraser4RAG consistently achieves the lowest $r_{\text{connect}}$ across all datasets, reducing the metric by 32.2\%, 21.8\%, and 38.2\% relative to Abstraction model, gpt-each, and gpt-all, respectively, which indicates its superior effectiveness in preventing private entity pairs from being reconnected in the anonymized graph.
+Table \ref{tab:qa_connect} compares $r_{\text{connect}}$ across different methods on the corresponding test set $D_{\text{connect}}$ of four datasets.
+Except for NER and DP-KSA, Eraser4RAG consistently achieves the lowest $r_{\text{connect}}$ across datasets, demonstrating effective prevention of private entity pairs from being reconnected in the anonymized graph.
 In contrast, gpt-all exhibits the highest $r_{\text{connect}}$, suggesting that aggregating all private and public triples for rewriting results in excessive information interference.
-As a result, the model struggles to accurately identify and preserve public connections, inadvertently retaining implicit private connections.
+DP-KSA also achieves a low $r_{\text{connect}}$, especially under smaller privacy budgets.
+This result is consistent with its keyword-selection mechanism: since the final output only uses a small set of privately released keywords rather than the full retrieved documents, many entity-relation paths are removed before graph reconstruction.
+However, this low connection ratio should be interpreted together with $r_{\text{pub}}$ in Table~\ref{tab:qa_pub}.
+DP-KSA breaks private connections mainly by discarding most relational structure, including public knowledge, whereas Eraser4RAG reduces cross-document linkability while preserving substantially more public triples.
+Thus, Eraser4RAG provides a more practical defense for RAG settings where sanitized documents must remain useful for downstream reasoning.
+This suggests that simply providing all global triples to a general-purpose LLM may introduce information interference, making it difficult to distinguish relations that should be removed from those that should be preserved.
 Abstraction model shows comparable performance to gpt-each, suggesting that replacing sensitive spans with abstracted terms does not fully break cross-document linkability.